Looking for an Android or iOS mobile video app SDK in order to develop custom applications for your company?

 In terms of setting up user access, this can be done at the channel level.
 So for example someone might have permission to stream to the engineering channel but not the marketing channel.
 Depending on the setup, this can also be done at the account level as well.
 For example, a company might have multiple accounts, possible for different divisions or even sub brands within the company.
 These multiple accounts can be tied together using the organization feature, which is factored into access on the app as well.

 Using the application created by the SDK requires an active IBM Enterprise Video Streaming or IBM Video Streaming account.
-If your organization already has an account reach out to your Customer Success representative for access to the SDK.
-They will send a zip archive that contains the binary framework and a sample application, allowing you to create your own app.
+If your organization already has an account you can find the SDK under “Integration & Apps” and then “API/SDK Access”.
+Documentation for the SDK is found under the IBM Watson Media developer site for the Broadcaster SDK.

 Contact us to learn more.